corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 **Handling of update races:**

-When using reference states in a transaction, it may be the case that a notarisation failure occurs.
-This is most likely because the creator of the state (being used as a reference state in your transaction), has just updated it.

-Typically, the creator of such reference data will have implemented flows for syndicating the updates out to users.
-However it is inevitable that there will be a delay between the state being used as a reference being consumed, and the nodes using it receiving the update.

-This is where the `WithReferencedStatesFlow` comes in.
-Given a flow which uses reference states, the `WithReferencedStatesFlow` will execute the the flow as a subFlow.
+When applied to a flow which uses reference states, the `WithReferencedStatesFlow` executes a flow as a subFlow.
 If the flow fails due to a `NotaryError.Conflict` for a reference state, then it will be suspended until the state refs for the reference states are consumed.
 In this case, a consumption means that:

-* the owner of the reference state has updated the state with a valid, notarised transaction
+* The owner of the reference state has updated the state with a valid, notarized transaction.
-* the owner of the reference state has shared the update with the node attempting to run the flow which uses the reference state
+* The owner of the reference state has shared the update with the node attempting to run the flow which uses the reference state.
 * The node has successfully committed the transaction updating the reference state (and all the dependencies), and added the updated reference state to the vault.

-At the point where the transaction updating the state being used as a reference is committed to storage and the vault update occurs, then the `WithReferencedStatesFlow` will wake up and re-execute the provided flow.
+At the point where the transaction updating the state being used as a reference is committed to storage and the vault update occurs, then the `WithReferencedStatesFlow` wakes up and re-executes the provided flow.

+When notarization failure occurs, it is most likely because the creator of the reference state in your transaction has updated the said state.
+The creator ordinarily implements flows for syndicating updates out to users, but these flows can be affected by the communication delay between the use of a state and the node processing this use. `WithReferenceStatesFlow` is a way to navigate this issue.

 {{< warning >}}
-Caution should be taken when using this flow as it facilitates automated re-running of flows which use reference states.
+This flow facilitates automated re-running of flows which use reference states.
 The flow using reference states should include checks to ensure that the reference data is reasonable, especially if the economics of the transaction depends upon the data contained within a reference state.
 {{< /warning >}}

 ### Output states

-Since a transaction’s output states do not exist until the transaction is committed, they cannot be referenced as the outputs of previous transactions.
-Instead, we create the desired output states as `ContractState` instances, and add them to the transaction directly:
+A transaction's output states cannot be used as the reference of a previous transaction's outputs.
+This is because the output states do not exist until the transaction is committed.
+Instead, desired output states are created as `ContractState` instances, and added to the transaction directly:

 {{< tabs name="tabs-4" >}}
 {{% tab name="kotlin" %}}